2023

 The LLM in Criminology and Criminal Justice is designed to appeal to prospective students with an academic or professional interest in criminology or criminal justice.
 It enables students to understand the motivations for offending as well as the practical operation of criminal justice and how the state responds to criminality and victimisation.
 This degree will be of considerable relevance and interest to those who are already employed in criminal justice-related work in fields such as legal practice, government, non-governmental organisations, as well as equipping those who have just completed undergraduate degrees to develop the knowledge and skills to pursue criminal justice-related careers or undertake advanced level study.

-- Law at Queen's is taught by world-leading experts in the area of Criminology and Criminal Justice.
+Law at Queen's is taught by world-leading experts in the area of Criminology and Criminal Justice.
 Our staff have close research links with the professions, government and Civil Society.
-Law at Queen's is in the top 150 Law Schools worldwide and we are ranked 19th in the world for global outlook.
+Law at Queen's is in the top 150 Law Schools worldwide and we are ranked 18th in the world for international outlook.
 Research in Law was ranked 8th in the UK in the most recent Research Assessment Exercise (2021).

 NEXT